Home

 Collectibles Appraisal Terms

-If in the initial review, I find that your collection is worth more than $250 (and you have agreed to the terms of this agreement), I will proceed with the appraisal.
+If in the initial review, I find that your collection is worth more than $250 (and you have agreed to the terms of this agreement), I will provide an estimate of my effort and proceed with the appraisal.
 My complete appraisal will state the FMV and the price (wholesale value) I would pay for that portion of your collection that I choose to buy.
 If I offer to buy all of your material and you decide to sell it to me at that price then there will be no appraisal fee (and no expense reimbursement).
 The appraisal of items I do not purchase will be based on the FMV alone.

 If I decide not to offer to buy the collection or you decide not to sell me the collection, then my fee will be as stated above and will be based on the FMV.
 I will provide you with a written summary of the appraisal within 5 working days.

-If I offer to buy a portion of your material, the fee will be a prorated.
+If I offer to buy a portion of your material, the fee will be prorated.

 Don Tocher